ImanJowkar/Linux-command/0-general_working/README.md

 ## text editor (vim)
 ```
+set cursorline
+:5          $ go to line 5

 dd          # delete a line
 d5          # delete line 5

 u           # undo change

 gg          # go to the begining of the file
-G           # go to the end of the file
+shift + g   # go to the end of the file

 shift+A     # go to the end of a specefic line
+$           # go to the end of a specefic line

 0                   # go to the begining of a specific line

+/text               # search text in the file

+:s/find/replace/    # find first word in the current line (not in all line)
+:%s/find/replace/   # find and replace first match in any line
 :%s/find/replace/g  # find and replace globally

+yy          # copy the line
+p           # paste the line

+ggVG        # highlight all

-:set number         # enable line number
+:set number         # show line number